dhwajraj/spark-twitter-named-entity/README.md

 # spark-twitter-named-entity

+This is a fast **named entity extraction** module which listens to twitter stream and utilizes Spark Streaming.
+Note: this does not perform recognition of named entities into classes like person, location or organization.

+# Get Running
+- Checkout the project
+- Fill up your twitter keys in TwitterMain.scala
+- Do maven build
+- Download already trained model from [**here**](http://downloads.gate.ac.uk/twitie/gate-EN-twitter.model)
+- Run TwitterMain.scala or do a spark-submit

-Sample Output Stream: (one row corresponds to each tweet)
+# Sample Output Stream:
+(one row corresponds to each tweet)

 ```
 Set(Microsoft Xbox)